borisovya/todo16v2/README.md

 Hello,

-This is simple ToDo list App.
+This is a simple ToDo list App.

 To log in get registered here: https://social-network.samuraijs.com